What exactly is meant by the term 'Peak Performance'?

 Because of its ability to calm the mind and quieten inner dialogue, training with neurofeedback teaches your central nervous system to access brain-states where PERCEPTION is expanded, MIND-BODY FUNCTIONING IS UNIFIED and moment-to-moment DECISION-MAKING FEELS FLUID.

-This is when the outcome is effortless and feelings of self-confidence grow.
 In recent years there has been an explosion in high-functioning clients around the world wanting to exploit neurofeedback's capacity to ACCELERATE BRAIN-CHANGE to improve physical and mental performance.

 The BENEFITS of brain-training to improve performance include: